BlackButterfli/group6_project/README.md

 ### Step 4: Open Terminal
   In the Finder , open the /Applications/Utilities folder, then double-click Terminal.
+  In a terminal, you simply type commands and press Enter to interact with a computer's operating system.
+  We will use it to run the program.

 ### Step 5: Install EDirect

-  To install the EDirect software, open terminal and type one of the following:
+  To install the EDirect software, open terminal type one of the following and press Enter:

   sh -c "$(curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh)"